MARKED TO FANTASY

 The Private Equity and Private Credit bubble, exposed with data.

-“There are more PE funds in America than McDonald's locations.”
+“There are more PE-backed companies in America than McDonald's locations.”

 CHAPTER 1